ttu/ruuvitag-sensor/README.md

 datas = RuuviTagSensor.get_data_for_sensors(macs, timeout_in_sec)

-# Dictionary will have lates data for each sensor
+# Dictionary will have latest data for each sensor
 print(datas['AA:2C:6A:1E:59:3D'])
 print(datas['CC:2C:6A:1E:59:3D'])
 ```